ret2c/pcileech-rt5392/README.md

   - [pcileech_cfgspace.coe](https://github.com/ret2c/pcileech-rt5392/blob/main/ip/pcileech_cfgspace.coe): Coefficient file that contains the shadow configuration for the firmware, allows you to present the card as a legal device
   - [pcileech_cfgspace_writemask.coe](https://github.com/ret2c/pcileech-rt5392/blob/main/ip/pcileech_cfgspace_writemask.coe): Coefficient file that contains the writemask for the firmware, setting a permission map for which bits can be modified in the configuration space
 - /pcie_7x/ Folder
   - [pcie_7x_0_core_top.v](https://github.com/ret2c/pcileech-rt5392/blob/main/pcie_7x/pcie_7x_0_core_top.v): Core file for defines the implementation for the PCIe endpoint interface.
-Includes cord configuration, support for capabilities (such as MSI(-x), AER, PM, DSN, etc.), clock management, and more.
+Includes core configuration, support for the device's capabilities (such as MSI(-x), AER, PM, DSN, etc.), clock management, and more.
 Since this firmware was already built from a .tcl, you can't recustomize the IP block through Vivado, you have to manually edit this file
 - /src/ Folder
   - [pcileech_pcie_a7.sv](https://github.com/ret2c/pcileech-rt5392/blob/main/src/pcileech_pcie_a7.sv): Configuration file for physical PCIe signals, FIFO interfaces, etc. Main implementation is the inclusion of interrupt definitions to enable them
   - [pcileech_pcie_cfg_a7.sv](https://github.com/ret2c/pcileech-rt5392/blob/main/src/pcileech_pcie_cfg_a7.sv): Management for PCIe configuration space access and control, including R/W operations, device status, control registers, BAR tracking, and primarily (for our customization) interrupt functionality.
 Logic at the bottom is what sends an interrupt (`o_int`) through the wire